Edited by: Keri Stooksbury

 NEXUS cards are valid at all RFID-ready lanes found at land crossings into the U.S. from Canada, and vice versa.

-At the Mexican border, NEXUS members can use SENTRI lanes when they enter the United States via car, but they must be traveling in a registered and approved vehicle — you can’t be driving a rental car that’s not registered to your account.
+At the Mexican border, NEXUS members can use SENTRI lanes when they enter the U.S. via car, but they must be traveling in a registered and approved vehicle — you can’t be driving a rental car that’s not registered to your account.
 This is because the SENTRI program requires registration of vehicles, which involves thorough inspections by the CBP.

 NEXUS Cost Information